A robust and composable device-independent protocol for oblivious transfer using (fully) untrusted quantum devices in the bounded storage model: Preliminaries

 Note that the third bit of $a$ (and analogously $b$) is deterministically fixed by the first two bits.
 Hence, the first two bits suffice to uniquely describe the output.
-See \cite{srijita_xot} for details regarding the measurements. \end{example}

-We will denote this ideal MS device as ${\device_{\MS}}$.
-Our protocol will use $n$-independent devices that are $\eps$-near to ${\device_{\MS}}$.
-Formally, the devices used in the protocol come from the following class:
+The measurements $\Lambda^{x,y}_{a,b}$ are defined via the following equation (see~\cite{srijita_xot} for more details):